BioinformaticsToolsmith/EnhancerMatcher/README.md

    If you want to generate a CAM output for each sequence run:
    > python EnhancerMatcher.py Test_Input/input1.fasta Test_Input/input2.fasta --cam

+   If you want to generate a colorblind friendly CAM output for each sequence run:
+   > python EnhancerMatcher.py Test_Input/input1.fasta Test_Input/input2.fasta --cam --colorblind

 3. Inside the Output folder will be the results and CAM models for each given sequence.